Tehelka

 The magazine began circulating tabloid-format newspapers in 2004 and switched to magazine in 2007.
 Tehelka's first sting operation was on a cricket match fixing scandal in 2000.
 In 2001, it won national fame and public support for its sting "Operation West End".
 This 2001 undercover operation recorded and released footage of government officials accepting prostitutes and bribes in a fake arms deal.
 This caused the resignations of several officials including the then Defence Minister and two presidents of the ruling parties.
 In 2007, Tehelka published a report against members of the Bajrang Dal and for their role in the Naroda Patiya massacre during the 2002 Gujarat violence.
-The report, called "The Truth: Gujarat 2002", was based on a six-month sting operation with video footage of the members admitting their role in the violence, along with claims that later proved to be "boastful lies".
+The report, called "The Truth: Gujarat 2002", was based on a six-month sting operation with video footage of the members admitting their role in the violence.
 It won the International Press Institute (IPI) India Award for Excellence in Journalism in 2010 and 2011.